 - Onboarding to the programme before the academic year starts

-The full process from registration to seat confirmation typically takes a few weeks, depending on how quickly the student moves through each stage.
+The full process from registration to seat confirmation typically takes a few weeks, depending on how quickly the student moves through each step.
 Students who are weighing multiple options often take a counselling call before committing.
 That’s exactly what counselling is for.

 How to actually prepare